StyleCI/Docs/configuration.md

 <a name="php-only-mode"></a>
 ## PHP Only Mode

 In the absence of a paid plan, StyleCI will expect your configuration to be formatted in a PHP-only manner.
-Note that configuration written this way can later be embedded into a multiple-language format configuration if you change to a plan that accommodates this.
+Note that configuration written this way can later be embedded into a multiple-language format if you change to a plan that accommodates this.

 To demonstrate this, below is the contents of an example `.styleci.yml` file, using all PHP-only config features available: